allydilly/ALT-1-Sub-track/README.md

 # National Workshop 5

-This is a basic static HTML starter project you can build on during National Workshop 5
+This is a basic static HTML starter project you can build on during National Workshop 5 (for phase 2 LCCS teachers)

+## IMPORTANT!
+Please REMIX your own copy before making any changes (i.e. do not make any changes to this project)

 ## What's in this project?